cs107-sweet-16/cs107-FinalProject/docs/documentation/documentation.md

 * neg: standard unary negative operation
 * pos: standard unary positive operation

-## Dependendies
+## Dependencies

 Our primary dependency within our working modules is `numpy`. `Numpy` was used to calculate values for non-native elementary functions, such as the sinusoidal classes.
-However we used numerous packages throughout our project.
-These include PyPi to form our project into a package, and codecove to determine code coverage.